Security & Privacy

 Thank you for taking the time and effort to help us improve security.
 Please email your report to email@example.com.

-Switchboard requires all users to authenticate themselves using either OAuth 2.0 or email address and password.
+Switchboard requires all users to authenticate themselves using either OAuth 2.0 or email address and email code verification.

 Full members of your workspace can join all public rooms.
 Private rooms can only be joined by invitation.